hiephamk/Web_PHP_Group_13/README.md

 ## Database Tables

-List the database tables that are part of your project.
+List the database tables that are part of our project.

 - Table 1 (Created by dinh23000): Product
 - Table 2 (Created by hiep23000): Customers